 KB: Oh my goodness, it feels completely different!
 Before I would decorate a space knowing it was temporary, and I’d be packing it up in a year or two.
 There was less desire to invest in things like sconces, art, anything breakable, beautiful upholstery and so on, as I knew it would be in a moving truck eventually.

 In this home, we have really taken the time to invest in quality pieces that reflect both our style and are functional for our lives for many years to come.
 There are no plans to move anytime soon, so I can think less about how it’s going to fit into a box and more about how it’s going to fit into our life.

 Working with a Design Expert

-BD: Have you ever worked with a designer before?
+BD: Have you ever worked with a room designer before?

 KB: I have a little bit, but not in a start-to-finish space.

-BD: How did working with Design Solutions on your living room design compare to your previous experiences?
+BD: How did Ballard’s Design Solutions for Kathleen Barnes living room design compare to your previous experiences?